conan-io/conan-io.github.io/_posts/2024-06-24-Introducing-vendoring-packages.markdown

 comments: false
 title: "Introducing vendoring packages: Create and share packages decoupled from their dependencies"
 meta_title: "(optional) A longer more descriptive title for search engines to index"
-description: "A short summary of the post that will be displayed in the search engine results"
+description: "Explore the capabilities of Conan's vendor feature and how can be used in a enterprise environment."
-keywords: "repackage,repackaging,conan repackage,package_id"
+keywords: "vendoring,package,repackaging,conan vendor,package_id,private"
 ---

 We’re excited to roll out a highly anticipated feature that will significantly enhance how Conan users, including software vendors, manage and distribute their packages: the "vendor" feature.
-This new addition aims to streamline the deployment and sharing process of Conan packages, offering greater control over internal recipes and binaries **without exposing proprietary details**, or simply isolating implementation details across organization teams.
+This new addition aims to streamline the deployment and sharing processes of Conan packages, offering greater control over internal recipes and binaries **without exposing proprietary details**, or simply isolating implementation details across organization teams.
 Let’s dive into what "vendor" packages bring to the table and how they can benefit your